vahidhk80/civ-ipriot-smiley/knowledge_and_evidence.md

 2. Explain the concept of abstraction, giving an example from the project (note "implementing an ABC" is **not** in itself an example of abstraction).
 (Max 150 words)

 > Abstraction is the process of removing certain attributes to focus attention on details of greater importance.
-In this project, the Blinkable class is a good example of abstraction.
+In this project, the Blinkable class is an example of abstraction.
 It defines the idea that something can blink, but it doesn’t explain exactly how blinking happens.
 That part is left for other classes, like Happy, to fill in.

-This approach keeps the code simple and focused.
+This specification keeps the code simple and focused.
 We only deal with the important concept, the ability to blink without worrying about the detailed steps behind it.
 If we ever want to change how blinking works, we can do that in the subclass without changing the main idea.
 >

 3. What is the name of the process of deriving from base classes?
 What is its purpose in this project?
 (Max 150 words)